Last Updated on October 4, 2022

-I don’t recommend this method of bait fishing for beginners because it does require a bit of experience and finesse once you get the frog hooked, but for bass anglers who understand how to fish in dense vegetation, there’s no better strategy.
+I don’t recommend this bass fishing technique for beginners because it does require a bit of experience and finesse once you get the frog hooked, but for bass anglers who understand how to fish in dense vegetation, there’s no better strategy.

 Fishing With Frogs

 Rigging the frog might seem a little daunting, but it’s not bad if you go through the forelegs.
 Doing this doesn’t hinder their ability to move, so they can still swim freely and naturally.
 Use a wide gap hook and a split shot about one foot away from the hook.

 Toss the frog over the side of your boat near bass cover, lily pads, and anything else you can find.
 They’ll usually swim right to the bottom and should immediately draw attention.
 If you’re not getting any takers, give the quick jerk on the rod tip, and that should get the frog going erratically, which will get more attention from neighboring bass.

 Salamanders are another overlooked bass live bait.
 You can find these at local tackle shops, but you should understand that you can’t use just any salamanders.
 What you’re looking for is the aquatic type known as “water dogs.”
 These have the appearance of a tadpole, which is a common food for bass of all types.

 Collecting these yourself is borderline impossible, so you’ll have to find a place to buy them, and the pro shop should also provide you with a way to keep them.